 A full-time program of coursework for graduate students requires a minimum of 12 academic credits or a combination of academic and equivalent credits for a total of 12 credits in any semester.
-Students may take no more than 17 credits of graduate work in any Fall or Spring semester.
-In Summer semesters, comprising two sessions of approximately five weeks each, graduate students may take no more than two courses in each session.
-Exceptions to these limits must be approved by the Office of Graduate Studies.
-The Graduate Studies office will not approve credit loads of more than 17 credits in the first semester of graduate study.
-International students admitted to the United States on student visas are required to complete at least nine (9) academic or equivalent credits each Fall and Spring semester.
+Students may take no more than 18 credits of graduate work in any Fall or Spring semester.
+The Graduate Studies office will not approve credit loads of more than 18 credits in the first semester of graduate study.
+International students admitted to the United States on student Visas are required to complete at least nine (9) academic or equivalent credits each Fall and Spring semester.

 Certification of Full-Time Status